SerenaMK/SerenaMK/README.md

 <h3 align="center"><i>For all your website needs.</i></h3>
 <br>

-I'm <strong><i>Serena MK</i></strong>, a <b>Full-Stack Developer</b> and <b>Software Engineer</b> based in <i>Italy</i> who specializes in <b>Front-End</b> website and app design.
+💻 I'm <strong><i>Serena MK</i></strong>, a <b>Full-Stack Developer</b> and <b>Software Engineer</b> based in <i>Italy</i> who specializes in <b>Front-End</b> website and app design.
 <br><br>

-Unfortunately for me (but fortunately for my clients!), I'm a perfectionist; I hyperfocus on my project until everything is exactly as planned.
+🔍 Unfortunately for me (but fortunately for my clients!), I'm a <b>perfectionist</b>; I hyperfocus on my project until everything is exactly as planned.
 <br>
-Efficiency is key: I don't like wasting time, whether my own or my client's.
-Let's get you exactly what you want, without cutting corners.
+Efficiency is key: I don't like wasting time, whether my own or my client's. <strong>Let's get you exactly what you want, without cutting corners</strong>.
 I take pride in my work and in delivering the best possible results.
 <br><br>

-I know the value of "tried and true", while also keeping in mind that those who only ever play it safe don't stand out from the crowd.
+💬 I know the value of "tried and true", while also keeping in mind that those who only ever play it safe don't stand out from the crowd.
 Nothing ventured, nothing gained.
-Creativity and innovation can make the difference: my work helps my client stand out while conveying professionalism and providing a great user experience.
+Creativity and innovation can make the difference: <i>my work helps my client stand out while conveying professionalism and providing a great user experience</i>.

 <br><br>
-Currently learning more ways to be useful as a developer by attending <a href="https://epicode.com/en/we-are-epicode/">EPICODE</a>'s Full-Stack course.
+✍️ Currently learning more ways to be useful as a developer by attending <a href="https://epicode.com/en/we-are-epicode/">EPICODE</a>'s Full-Stack course.